2019 season Sporting Regulations for the 2020 Sunoco 240 Challenge

 1.5 Registration process

 Registration for the Sunoco 240 Challenge is free.
-However, a recommended donation of a minimum of £20 ($30USD) to the 2019 Sunoco Challenge fund towards ‘Racing for a Cure’ part of Team Fox For Parkinson’s Research will be greatly encouraged by the Sunoco Challenge administration.
-This can be done directly to AAOC personnel or online at www2.michaeljfox.org/goto/2016sunocochallenge.
+However, new for 2019 season is the boost option of an average point allocation for all competitors that donate £20 to the Team Fox cure for Parkinson.
+This can be done directly to AAOC personnel or via the Sunoco 240 Challenge website.
 The official registration document must be completed before the start of the first point scoring race.
 Racers can enter after the first race, but will only score points after official registration documents have been filled in.
 Note.
-Racer’s points will still be averaged to the total number of races in the series or championship, even if the racer has entered after the first race or missed rounds in the 2018 season.
+Racer’s points will still be averaged to the total number of races in the series or championship, even if the racer has entered after the first race or missed rounds in the 2019 season.

 1.5.1 Registered racers can only score points from one qualifying series or championship and cannot switch series or championship once points have been scored in one series or championship.
 Racers signed up for two eligible Championships must decide their Championship preference at the start of the season.